cloudmesh-cmd3/user-management/README.rst

     A file name or a directory name needs to be passed as source of the data.

+.. note:: This is a note admonition.
+   This is the second line of the first paragraph.

+   - The note contains all indented body elements following.
+   - It includes this bullet list.

 Things partially completed
 ==========================